Goode's thornscrub tortoise: Taxon history

 Hybrid zones for G. morafkai and G. evgoodei have been found in a narrow ecotone between the Sonoran Desert scrub and the Sonoran Thorn scrub in Mexico.

 Description

-Gopherus evgoodei differs from G. morafkai and G. agassizii in that it has a flatter in shell profile, rounded foot pads, multiple enlarged spurs on the radial-humeral joint.
+Gopherus evgoodei differs from G. morafkai and G. agassizii in that it is flatter in its shell profile, has rounded foot pads and multiple enlarged spurs on the radial-humeral joint.
 It also has orange tones in the integument (skin) and shell and a distinctly shallower concavity on the plastron of males.

 Habitat

 Gopherus evgoodei lives in hills and low mountains, and prefers slopes, boulders and rock outcrops.
 Like the Mojave and Sonoran desert tortoises, it digs burrows in the soil, but prefers to excavate under boulders.